RaphaelDssn/Multi-Robot-Path-Planning-for-Coverage-in-Cluttered-and-Known-Environment/README.md

 - Adding **diagonal motions** to the search and cost computations.
 - Introducing **six new heuristics**, expanding from the original four.

 The final path is selected from **55 searches**, each with different heuristics and cost weightings.
-The chosen path has the **lowest overlapping**, and coverage paths are planned for each robot individually.
+The chosen path is the one with the **lowest overlapping**.
+Coverage paths are planned for each robot independently.